 Early Years are currently using English Hub, for more information about this take a look in the Early Years section.

-Earlier this year Abbey Meadows launched the Accelerated Reader (AR) program and will be continuing the program this year.
+As a school we use the Accelerated Reader (AR) program.
 AR is a computer program that helps teachers monitor children’s independent reading practice.
 Children read a book, take an online quiz, and get immediate feedback.
 Pupils develop reading skills most effectively when they read appropriately challenging books-difficult enough to keep them engaged but not difficult enough that they become frustrated.
 This is their ‘Zone of Proximal Development’ (ZPD).

 At Abbey Meadows we believe children progress in their reading from not only reading at school but receiving daily reading support at home as well.
 All pupils are provided with a ‘Reading Record’ where they record their home and school reading.
 We expect that children are reading at home every night and once on the weekend and that they record this in their reading record with a parent/carer signature.

 In children’s reading records you will also find:

 Teachers are aware that reading at home can at times be difficult.
 Please come and speak to a member of staff to request support with this if needed.